Marvin-YYC/ESPNow-Alarm-Annuciator/README.md

 Alarm system using ESP now on Seeed Xiao ESP32c3

 This code does not currently include the **Initiator** code from the other ESP32 as I am still having trouble figuring out how to get it to work with the XIAO board.
 Once I have that sorted out and the solar charged battery I will add it here.
+I can only get it to run on a WROOM.

 The way it is currently running, the **Initiator** board in the garage or at a remote gate/building sends a data message to the **Annunciator** board which is located in my house.
 When the message indicates that a door/gate is open it activates a buzzer and Red LED on the **Annunciator** and then connects to wifi and sends a message